Sexually Transmitted Infections

 Also read about the causes of foamy urine

-Causes of Sexually transmitted infection (STI)
+Causes of Sexually Transmitted Infection (STI)

 There are many known and unknown reasons that can cause the infection.
 Below mentioned are types of viruses, bacteria, and parasites, which if detected on time can be controlled or treated.